17 Simple Home DIY Projects That Will Save You Money

 There are numerous DIY cleaning product recipes out there.
 If you’re not sure where to start, purchase some distilled white vinegar, a box of baking soda and some castile soap and you’ll be good to go.

 Another thing worth considering if you want to save money: cleaning your home yourself.
-Nationwide, the average cost of a housekeeping service is $167 per session.
+Nationwide, the average cost of housekeeping services is $167 per session.
 In Central Pennsylvania, the average price is slightly higher, at around $171.
 Meanwhile, if you dust, vacuum or otherwise tidy up on your own, all you need to worry about is the cost of your cleaning products.

 2. Install a Low-Flow Faucet